MatsMoll/matsmoll.github.io/_posts/2024-02-11-the-ai-of-dbt.md

 If any of these keys are missing, or potentially in the incorrect data type, this pipeline can fail.
 For example, if an integer is loaded as a string.
 Rather, I want these implicit schemas to be defined explicitly, making it possible to fail faster and make it clearer which information is available.
+One example could be [`pydantic`](https://pypi.org/project/pydantic/), and it shows how usefull explicity definition of schemas can be.

 ### Implicit Logic
 Another issue I found was that getting a Birds Eye view of our AI products was hard.